thewtex/thesis/introduction/background_and_significance.rst

 =================================================================

 Ultrasound is currently the most common method for plaque investigation because it is noninvasive, easily accessible, and has a relatively low cost.
 While most prevalent clinically, other methods have a clinical and research role in determining plaque vulnerability.
-Histological classification of excised plaques have shown that hemorrhage, ulceration, and lipid rich plaques have as association with amaurosis fugax, TIA, or stroke.
+Histological classification of excised plaques have shown that hemorrhage, ulceration, and lipid rich plaques have an association with amaurosis fugax, TIA, or stroke.
 [Groenholdt1999]_ Fresh thrombi especially have a connection with ischemic infarction.
 [Lusby1982]_ Also, as previously mentioned, inflammatory markers are also related to stroke symptoms.

 Angiography is the current gold standard for quantifying stenosis, and the high resolution is good for identifying ulcerations [NASCET1991,Saba2007]_.
 Single slice computed tomography (CT) has had limited success in carotid plaque classification [Walker2002]_, but recently multidetector-row computed tomography (MRCT) have attempted to quantify total plaque volume, calcification, fibrous, and lipid or hemorrhage areas [Ajduk2008,Saba2008]_.

-High resolution magnetic resonance imaging (MRI) has better composition determination than MRCT because of the increased soft tissue contrast [Oikawa2009,Kwee2008,U-King-Im2008,Fabiano2008,Yarnykh2006,Saam2008]_.
-This contrast is not only used to identify volume and degree of stenosis but provides a noninvasive method to identify components of lipid, fibrous, calcium, or thrombus.
+High resolution magnetic resonance imaging (MRI) has better composition determination capabilities than MRCT because of the increased soft tissue contrast [Oikawa2009,Kwee2008,U-King-Im2008,Fabiano2008,Yarnykh2006,Saam2008]_.
-Relative to the surrounding muscle, calcium appears hypointense on T\ :sub:`1`\ -weighted, very hypointense on proton-density weighted, and very hypointense on T\ :sub:`2`\ -weighted images, lipid is very hyperintense on T\ :sub:`1`\ -weighted, hypertense on proton-density weighted, and hypointense on T\ :sub:`2`\ -weighted images, and fibrous tissue is isointense to slightly hyperintense on all three parameter-weighted images.
+This contrast is not only used to identify volume and degree of stenosis but also provides a noninvasive method to identify components of lipid, fibrous, calcium, or thrombus.
+Relative to the surrounding muscle, calcium appears hypointense on T\ :sub:`1`\ -weighted, very hypointense on proton-density weighted, and very hypointense on T\ :sub:`2`\ -weighted images.
+Lipids are very hyperintense on T\ :sub:`1`\ -weighted, hypertense on proton-density weighted, and hypointense on T\ :sub:`2`\ -weighted images.
+Finally, fibrous tissue is isointense to slightly hyperintense on all three parameter-weighted images.
+T\
-T\ :sub:`1` shortening causing increased signal intensity is associated with the protein-water interactions of the extracellular matrix content found in fibrous tissue.
-A short T\ :sub:`2`\ , which causes low signal intensity in T\ :sub:`2`\ -weighted images, is found in primarily lipid areas where there is increased interaction between free and bound water.
+:sub:`1` shortening causing increased signal intensity is associated with the protein-water interactions of the extracellular matrix content found in fibrous tissue.
+A short T\ :sub:`2`\ , which causes low signal intensity in T\
+:sub:`2`\ -weighted images, is found in primarily lipid areas where there is increased interaction between free and bound water.
 The calcium areas will have low signal intensity because of low proton density and diffusion-mediated susceptibility effects.
 [Fayad2001]_ The calcium susceptibility and paramagnetic ferric iron in hemorrhage may alter atherosclerotic appearance in 3.0 T magnets slightly, but the general characteristics still apply from 1.5 T magnets.
 [Underhill2008]_  In a study of *ex-vivo* plaque specimens, Fabiano et al. found that 1.5-T MRI had sensitivities and specificities of 92% and 74% for the lipid core, 82% and 94% for fibrous tissue, 72% and 87% for fibrous/loose connective tissue, and 98% and 99% for calcifications [Fabiano2008]_.
 The quality of MRI images of the carotid bifurcation will continue to improve as hardware, excitation sequences, and image processing is modified for this application.
-Balu et al. showed a 1.7 fold improvement in SNR and larger coverage with a 8 channel phased array coil at 3T [Balu2009]_.
-In a study of 60 patients,, high resolution MRI was able to detect greater plaque hemorrhage in acute symptomatic vs recently symptomatic vs asymptomatic patients [Sadat2009]_.
+Balu et al. indicated a 1.7 fold improvement in SNR and larger coverage with a 8 channel phased array coil at 3T [Balu2009]_.
+In a study of 60 patients, high resolution MRI was able to detect greater plaque hemorrhage in acute symptomatic vs. recently symptomatic vs. asymptomatic patients [Sadat2009]_.
 The application of black-blood MR imaging sequences increases the detection of ulceration [Yu2009]_.
-Even though MRI imaging of composition hold promise, there is room for improvement: an attempt to correlate plaque morphology and composition as measured on both arteries of 40 patients did not find that the MRI images along could not predict the severity of white matter ischaemia as measured by Fluid-Attenuated Inversion Recovery images [Patterson2009]_.
+Even though MRI imaging of composition hold promise, there is room for improvement: an attempt to correlate plaque morphology and composition as measured on both arteries of 40 patients did not find that the MRI images along could not predict the severity of white matter ischemia as measured using FLAIR MRI images [Patterson2009]_.

-Contrast can be
-further improved and neovascularization visualized with contrast-enhanced MRI [Saam2007]_.
+Contrast can be further improved and neovascularization visualized with contrast-enhanced MRI [Saam2007]_.
 Since methemoglobin is associated with thrombus and hemorrhage and with a shortening of T\ :sub:`1`\ , intraplaque hemorrhage can be detected with MRI [Moody2003]_.
 Another thrombus detecting MRI agent is the fibrin targeted peptide EP-2104R.
 [Sirol2005]_ Thrombus age can be inferred from T\ :sub:`1`\ -weighted or T\ :sub:`2`\ -weighted signal intensity, although thrombus generally has better T\ :sub:`1` intensity.
 [Corti2002]_ The gadolinium-based MRI contrast agent P947 MMPs may be a tool for detecting plaque inflammation [Lancelot2008]_.

 Plaque inflammation is targeted in many of the newer nuclear imaging techniques [Chen2005]_.  :sup:`18`\ F-FDG PET detects the increased glycolytic activity of inflammatory cells.
 [Rominger2009,Tawakol2006,Rudd2002]_  SPECT imaging can be performed to trace oxidized low density lipoproteins (\ :sup:`99m`\ Tc-LDL), or apoptosis (\ :sup:`99m`\ Tc-annexin A5).
-[Lees1988,Virgolini1992,Boersma2005,Kietselaer2004]_  Annovazzi
-et. al. have attempted to use :sup:`99m`\ Tc-IL2 scintigraphy to detect chronic inflammatory response indicated my T-cell and macrophage activation as a marker for Crohn's disease [Annovazzi2003]_.  :sup:`111`\In platlet scintigraphy is sensitive to thrombosis, but it cannot distinguish other tissue types [Manca2001]_.
+[Lees1988,Virgolini1992,Boersma2005,Kietselaer2004]_  Annovazzi et. al. have attempted to use :sup:`99m`\ Tc-IL2 scintigraphy to detect chronic inflammatory response indicated my T-cell and macrophage activation as a marker for Crohn's disease [Annovazzi2003]_.  :sup:`111`\In platlet scintigraphy is sensitive to thrombosis, but it cannot distinguish other tissue types [Manca2001]_.

 Increased metabolic activity associated with inflammation can be detected with a needle thermistor, although this requires interrogation with a catheter, which is an invasive procedure [Casscells1996,Madjid2002]_.